The power supply:

 Typical linear power supplies rely on energy stored in a capacitor.
 These storage caps are constantly delivering energy to the device being powered (in our case, a stereo preamp), so these storage caps need to be constantly “topped up” with more power from the transformer.
 These top-ups give the storage cap a surge of voltage, a “jolt” of power, many times each second.
 Bob Backert believes these jolts reduce linearity – i.e., reduce the capacitor’s ability to deliver the exact amounts of power being requested by the music signal at exactly the correct times, reducing the accuracy of dynamics in music.

 Bob Backert wanted to rely more on “real-time” energy, similar to what you would get if you could directly hook up his preamps to the AC line.
 His response was to develop a power supply that greatly reduces the role of storage capacitors, while also greatly reducing the size of those capacitors.
-As a result GreenForce provides better current linearity, feeding the regulator with current more nimbly than other power supplies, thereby improving the accuary of dynamics and other audio cues in your music.
+As a result GreenForce provides better current linearity, feeding the regulator with current more nimbly than other power supplies, thereby improving the accuracy of dynamics and other audio cues in your music.

 GreenForce power supply